 An Element of Surprise

-In this city, you may have a beautiful sunny and warm morning, a stormy cold afternoon, and a chilly cloudy night.
+In this city, you may have a beautiful sunny and warm morning, a stormy cold afternoon, and chilly cloudy night.
 Likewise, you could have a rainy morning with a warm, clear afternoon, a gorgeous orange sunset and a cold starry night.
 The possibilities are endless and you will not experience the same weather twice.

 Do not be fooled by the weather you see from your window in the morning.
 Even if it’s sunny and clear when you get up, do not forget your jacket, you will most likely need it.
-And seriously this is not a weather for flip flops.
-If it is rainy in the morning, do not forget to wear something light under your jacket, as you may end up sweating from heat around 12 o’clock.
+And seriously this is not the weather for flip flops.
+If it is rainy in the morning, do not forget to wear something light under your jacket, as you may end up sweating from the heat around 12 o’clock.

 To be honest, due to Bogotá´s altitude and closeness to the equator, it is better to bring sunscreen and an umbrella with you at all times.
 Bogotá will most likely surprise you.
 But isn’t that part of the fun?

 The Perfect Weather